 With the rising costs of assisted living in the U.S. people are looking for alternative options when it comes to caring for their aging loved ones.
-Approximately 20% of the population lives in a multi-generational home (download our "Under One Roof" eBook on this topic) and many of these homes are turning to building separate living spaces for the elder generation.
+Approximately 20% of the population lives in a multi-generational home, and many of these homes are turning to building separate living spaces for the elder generation.
 Gone are the days of taking the spare bedroom and sharing living spaces -- these “in-law suites” are private spaces which usually include a bedroom, bathroom, kitchen and living space, created as either an addition, or as renovated basements, garages, or attics.
 By creating this new space, the value of your home also increases.
-Which is great if you plan to sell at some point down the road.
+(Which is great if you plan to sell at some point down the road.)

-There are many things to consider when adding an in-law suite to your property.
-We’ve compiled a list of benefits and considerations to hopefully help you sort through this important decision.
+There are many things to consider when adding an in-law suite to your property, so we decided to compile a list of all the benefits and considerations to hopefully help you sort through this important decision.

-The average cost of assisted living for an individual in 2017 in Pennsylvania is $3,555 per month.
+The average cost of assisted living for an individual in 2020 in Pennsylvania is $3,555 per month.
 (This is higher than the national average of $2,877 per month.)ith areas such as Philadelphia, Harrisburg, Chambersburg, and Lancaster having higher rates around $5,318 per month, it’s not a secret to why you may be considering building an in-law suite instead.
 Did you also know that if your loved one has Alzheimer’s, assisted living can cost an additional $13,800 per year for an increased level of security and care?
 That’s a huge expense to take on.

 Now, those may seem like daunting numbers, especially when it comes to putting on an addition.
 However, the cost of utilizing assisted living would exceed the cost of a smaller budget addition in just over 2 years.
 Similarly, the cost would exceed a high-end addition in just under 7 years.
 Take into account living in a larger metropolitan area or the additional cost of Alzheimer’s care, and it would exceed the cost of even a high-end addition in just under 5 years.